 - Marinate the cubed tofu in ½ cup Teriyaki Sauce for at least 15 minutes.
 Reserve the excess sauce for basting.

 - Thread the tofu, onion, bell pepper, and pineapple on metal skewers in an alternating pattern.

 - Heat the grill to medium high.

-- Place the kabobs on the hot grill.
+- Place the skewers on the hot grill.
 Brush with the reserved sauce.

-- Flip the kabobs over once they are grilled on the bottom.
+- Flip the skewers over once they are grilled on the bottom.
 Don't worry if the tofu sticks a little.
 Brush the other side with sauce.